ImperialCollegeLondon/MSE404-MM/docs/labs/lab06/readme.md

             one obtained with the doubly degenerate bands.
 This is because these two calculations are essentially identical.

-    3. Now try setting the total magnetization to 1.0 and see how total energy
+    3. Now try setting the total magnetization to 1.0 and see how the total energy
-       changes: Which is the more energetically favourable configuration?
+       changes: is it lower than the result of the non-magnetic calculation?

         ??? success "Answer"
             The total energy becomes -55.53839616 Ry.
-Lower than the spin degenerate case.
+It is lower than the result obtained without spin polarization.

     4. Try setting the total magnetization to 2.0.
 How does the final energy compare to the previous value?